1080i: Signal transmission

 The 1080i video signals can be carried by four main digital television broadcast systems: ATSC, DVB, ISDB and DTMB.
 In both ATSC and DVB systems, the 1080i signal is compressed using codecs like MPEG-2 or H.264 to reduce the bandwidth required for transmission.

 In the United States, 1080i is the preferred format for most broadcasters, with Warner Bros.
 Discovery, Paramount Global, and Comcast owned networks broadcasting in the format, along with most smaller broadcasters.
-Only Fox- and Disney-owned television networks, along with MLB Network and a few other cable networks, use 720p as the preferred format for their networks; A&E Networks channels converted from 720p to 1080i sometime in 2013 due to acquired networks already transmitting in the 1080i format.
-Many ABC affiliates owned by Hearst Television and former Belo Corporation stations owned by Tegna, along with some individual affiliates of those three networks, air their signals in 1080i and upscale network programming for master control and transmission purposes, as most syndicated programming and advertising is produced and distributed in 1080i/p, removing a downscaling step to 720p.
-This also allows local newscasts on these ABC affiliates to be produced in the higher resolution (especially for weather forecasting presentation purposes for map clarity) to match the picture quality of their 1080i competitors.
+Only Fox- and Disney-owned television networks, along with MLB Network and other cable networks use 720p as the preferred format for their networks; A&E Networks channels converted from 720p to 1080i in 2013 due to acquired networks already transmitting in the 1080i format.
+Many ABC affiliates owned by Hearst Television and former Belo Corporation stations owned by Tegna, along with individual affiliates of the three networks air their signals in 1080i and upscale network programming for control and transmission purposes, as most syndicated programming and advertising is produced and distributed in 1080i/p, removing having to downscale to 720p.
+This also allows local newscasts on the ABC affiliates to be produced in that higher resolution to match the picture quality of their 1080i competitors.